parsaeisa/Notes/DevOps/gitlab_pipeline.md

       - if: '$CI_COMMIT_BRANCH == "master"' # An example condition
 ```

+* CI_COMMIT_BRANCH is one of the  built-in variables that gitlab_pipeline has access to .

 In variables part you define variables . variables are
 uppercased .